 It’s important to distinguish moles from voles because the damage the two cause is very different.
 While moles leave mounds and raised ridges of soil in the lawn, signs of voles include well-worn traveling paths on top of the lawn, bark nibbled off the base of trees, and eaten tubers, bulbs, and plant roots.

 Unlike moles, voles do not leave mounds of soil behind, but there are often quarter-sized burrow entrances throughout the area.
 Voles are mouse-like creatures with an elongated snout.
 They’re active above ground both day and night, and their presence is most often noted in early spring when the snow melts and their worn-down travelling paths and burrow openings are exposed.
 Voles typically live in a large colony with dozens of animals while moles are solitary.
 This is another important fact to remember when figuring out how to get rid of moles in your yard.
 Yes, one mole can create quite a few soil mounds, but that one small animal is a whole lot easier to control than dozens of voles.

 What do moles eat?

 Moles and voles differ in their feeding habits as well.
 While voles eat plant material and can be very destructive in the garden, moles have an entirely different diet.
 Moles are insectivores.
-Their diet consists of grubs, worms, and other subterranean insects.
+Their diet consists of grubs, worms, bugs, beetles, and other subterranean insects.

 A big step in knowing how to get rid of moles is understanding their diet.
 One old-wives tale that continues to live on is the suggestion of sticking a half-chewed piece of chewing gum into mole hills so the animal will eat it and choke.
 This is completely ineffective because moles only eat insects.
 A piece of chewing gum would simply get pushed out of their way as they go about digging their tunnels in search of real food.